 The third clinical experience is a 16-week experience (or two 8-week) that occurs at the completion of all didactic courses and provides an area of clinical experience need and/or special interest.

-The Academic Coordinator of Clinical Education works closely with the students in the selection process for the clinical experiences.
+The Director of Clinical Education works closely with the students in the selection process for the clinical experiences.
 Students preferences and needs are given consideration.
 Frequently job opportunities for students arise out of these clinical experiences.